Skip to content

 • DesiPDX

-DesiPDX is an entirely gluten-free food cart serving food inspired by Indian flavors blended with cooking styles from the West and other parts of the world.
+This entirely gluten-free food cart serves food inspired by Indian flavors blended with cooking styles from the West and other parts of the world.

 According to the 2020 census, Latinx people make up a robust 14% of Oregon’s population.
 Perhaps you’ve enjoyed an afternoon perusing the Portland Mercado, or taken in some culture at Milagro Theatre.
 But no experience of Latinx culture in Portland is complete without sampling some of the delicious cuisine, like a Cuban sandwich from Pambiche or an elegant ceviche at Andina.